guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-04-new-nodes/04-new-nodes.md

  30    worker02.hX.rhaw.io       laufend
 ```

-After the worker03 node has been installed we can't see him in the list of nodes:
+After the worker03 node has been installed we can't see it in the list of nodes:

 ```
 [root@services ~]# oc get nodes